binste/hypernotes/README.md

 ```

 ## View content of a store directly in your browser
-This only requires a modern web browser as well as an internet connection to load the JQuery and Datatables Javascript libraries.
+To get a quick glance into a store, you can use the following command.
+It will start an http server and automatically open the relevant page in your web browser.
+The page contains an interactive table which shows the most relevant information of all notes in the store such as metrics, parameters, etc.

 ```
 $ python -m hypernotes hyperstore.json --view
 ```

+This only requires a modern web browser as well as an internet connection to load the JQuery and Datatables Javascript libraries.

 # Other tools
 Check out tools such as MLflow, Sacred, DVC, etc. if you need better multi-user capabilities, more advanced reproducibility features, dataset versioning, ...